tidalcycles/tidalcycles.github.io/_patterns/polymeter.md

 _polymeter_ sequences.
 A polymeter pattern is one where two patterns have different sequence lengths, but share the same pulse or tempo.

-You use curly brace syntax in Tidal to create a polymeter rhythm:
+You use curly brace syntax to create a polymeter rhythm:

 ~~~haskell
 d1 $ sound "{bd hh sn cp, arpy bass2 drum notes can}"